What is sewage?

 Where does our sewage go?

-All of our used water that is flushed down the toilet or let go down the drain doesn't just disappear, it travels through our sewage system to a sewerage treatment plant.
+All of our used water that is flushed down the toilet or let go down the drain doesn't just disappear, it travels through our sewage system to a sewage treatment plant.

 It's important to remember that whatever goes down the drain must be taken out again.
 It's pretty amazing to see what gets poured down the drain or flushed down the toilet upon a closer look - medicines, food colouring and flavours, coffee grounds, personal care products, detergents, dyes, paints, plastics and even toys.

-Our sewerage treatment plant also has to deal with the chemicals and waste produced by agriculture and heavy industries.
+Our sewage treatment plant also has to deal with the chemicals and waste produced by agriculture and heavy industries.
 Some of these materials can easily break down, but others don't degrade that easily.
 Simple things like baby wipes are pretty good at blocking up sewers.
 Many people are unaware that these types of things shouldn't be going down the toilet.
+"Flushable Wipes" may be flishable but they do not disintegrate and they have caused major blockage in sewers.

 How is sewage treated?

-At the sewerage treatment plant the sewage goes through a series of processes that remove the pollutant materials from the water, such as solids, oils and greases, detergents, nutrients, heavy metals and bacteria.
+At the sewage treatment plant the sewage goes through a series of physical and iological processes that remove the pollutant materials from the water, such as solids, oils and greases, detergents, nutrients, heavy metals and bacteria.

 Once the treatment process is over there are two end products - treated sewage and biosolids.
-The treated sewage is returned back to the environment.
-The sewage can be treated to a level where it can be reused as irrigation on golf courses and sporting fields.
+The treated wastewater is returned back to the environment.
+Modern treatment processes can remove over 99.99% of contaminants from the water, and this treated water can be reused as irrigation on golf courses and sporting fields, or for industrial use.

 Inflow and Infiltration into the Sewerage System

-Stormwater can enter the sewerage system through sources on both public roads and private properties via cracked pipes, leaky manholes, low overflow relief gullies or improperly and sometimes illegally connected stormwater drains and downpipes.
+Stormwater can enter the sewerage system through crakced pipes, leaky manholes on public roads, low overflow relief gullies or improperly nd sometimes illegally onnected stormwater drains and downpipes on private properties.

 Charters Towers Regional Council will, from time to time, carry out inspections including smoke testing of the sewerage system, focusing on house drains, overflow relief gullies and plumbing within properties throughout Charters Towers connected to the sewer system.

-Smoke testing involves the injection of a non-toxic smoke into sewers and house drains to identify how and where smoke escapes into the atmosphere. for example, smoke being emitted from a downpipe will indicate an illegal stormwater connection.
+Smoke testing involves the injection of a non-toxic smoke into sewers and house drains to identify how and where smoke escapes into the atmosphere.
+For example, smoke emitted from a downpipe during a smoke test will indicate an illegal stormwater connection.

 How to prevent this problem